 Daktronics does not include the conduit.
-Refer to Shop Drawings for approximate locations of power and signal conduit.
+Refer to the Shop Drawing for your display size for approximate locations of power and signal conduit.
 You must use separate conduit to route:

 - Power

-- Signal IN wires
+- · Signal IN wires

 - Signal OUT wires (if another sign requires signal)

-Locate the conduit holes at the bottom right (rear view) of the back of the display (refer to Shop Drawings).
+Locate the conduit holes at the bottom right (rear view) of the display (refer to the Shop Drawing for your display.)